taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 >    Therefore, it is essential to demonstrate the performance of the proposed algorithms under various noise conditions.
 >    Alternatively, please consider validating the proposed algorithms through real experiments.

-**追加実験準備中**
 Thank you for your constructive comments.
-As pointed out, the authors acknowledge that it is important to show the results of experiments in noisy environments from a practical point of view.
+As pointed out, we acknowledge that it is important to show the results of experiments in noisy environments from a practical point of view.
 Additional experiments were performed under the following conditions:

-- Observation noise in the microphone array.
-- Background diffuse noise.
+1. Experiments with extra interference noise.
+2. Experiments with speech babble noise.

 For detailed experimental conditions, results, and discussions, please see the new Subsection 5.5 in the revised edition.
 As for experiments under real environments, due to time constraints, we decided to leave it for future work and have added to the conclusions of the revised manuscript.

 > 2. Figure 6 is difficult to view, particularly when printed in greyscale.
 >    Another figure that supports your conclusion in a clearer manner may be beneficial.